Anilkumar9797/Cyclistic_case_study/README.md

 ## 📁 Repository Structure
-dashboard → uploaded dashboard from Tableau output → Contains the cleaned CSV file used for Tableau dashboarding and analysis
+dashboard → uploaded dashboard from Tableau

+output → Contains the cleaned CSV file used for Tableau dashboarding and analysis
 README.md → Project overview, insights, and strategy recommendations
 cyclistic_cleaning_analysis.R → uploaded R script

+# Summary
+This project demonstrates end-to-end data analysis using R and Tableau.
+It includes data wrangling, feature engineering, segmentation, and strategic recommendations to support membership growth for Cyclistic, a bike-share company in Chicago.
+The case study highlights how data-driven insights can inform marketing strategies and improve user engagement.